nilaypatel18/laravel-demo-code/README.md

 it contains following sections

--Medication category
+Medication category
 --------------------------------------------------
 each medication containes madication category

--Medication
+Medication
 ------------------------------------------------
 medications are the product which is going to sell

--Lead
+Lead
 --------------------------------------------------
 admin will contact users to collect a requirement which called lead once he subscribed the lead he will become subscriber -lead contains address and customer info

--Order
+Order
 ------------------------------------------------
 -subscribed user will place and order
 -admin can download pdf too which is uploaded on AWS S3